Strengthening Governance

 Board of Directors

-The Board of Directors is composed of two-thirds internal directors, as the Company believes that decision-making by directors who have in-depth knowledge of the business is important.
-On the other hand, the Nomination and Remuneration, Environmental, etc., Committee ("NR&E Committee") (formerly ESG Management Promotion Committee), in which a majority of members are composed of non executive officers and the chairman is an outside director, has been consulting with the Board of Directors regarding nomination and remuneration functions.
-As of June 30, 2024, one-third of the six directors (one of whom is a woman) are from outside directors, and 44% of attendees to the Board of Directors, including the three corporate auditors, are from outside directors and corporate auditors.
+NICIGAS’ Board of Directors believes that decision-making by directors who are well-versed in our business is crucial, and therefore, 60% of the board consists of internal directors.
+On the other hand, the Nomination and Remuneration, Environmental, etc., Committee ("NR&E Committee") (formerly ESG Management Promotion Committee), with a majority of its members are being outside officers and the chairman is an outside director, has been consulting with the Board of Directors regarding the core Corporate Governance of Nomination and Remuneration functions.
+As of March 31, 2025, out of the eight officers for attendance at Board of Directors meeting, half of them are made up of outside officers (two out of five directors [one of whom is a woman] are from outside, while two out of three corporate auditors are from outside).

 Nomination and Remuneration, Environmental, etc.,Committee ("NR&E Committee")